SAP-samples/btp-service-metadata/metadata-exploration/README.md

 Here's an example of getting a simple list of services, applications and environments that are available in a given region, which can be specified as an argument (e.g. `eu10`).

-First, there's the `jq` filter itself, which is also available as a commented version in [services-in-region.jq](services-in-region.jq):
+First, there's the `jq` filter itself, which is also available as a commented version in [services/in-region.jq](services/in-region.jq):

 ```jq
 map(